Frequently Asked Questions

 Q. When does my student need to apply for financial aid?

-A. The FAFSA (Free Application for Federal Student Aid) should be completed after January 1st each
+A. The FAFSA (Free Application for Federal Student Aid) should be completed each year and becomes

 APSU's FAFSA code is 003478.